Notsosmartt-cmd/PwndaHash/README.md

 Welcome to PwndaHash!

+PwndaHash:
+Original
+(Slower, but visual representation of encryption or obfuscation proccess)

+PwndaHash Lite:
+Faster & Better Storage

 Purpose:

-Proof-of-concept file encryption based off gambling game "Plinko" or Pachinko board game

-Originally designed as a way to encrypt files to store crypto wallet mnemonic phrases with a singular memorable password without having to store a long key.
+Proof-of-concept file encryption based off gambling game "Plinko" or Pachinko board game Originally designed as a way to encrypt files to store crypto wallet mnemonic phrases with a password, long or memorable, without having to store a long key or use a pbkdf2 password manager.

 Mechanics: